 Professional Journals and Books

 - Abramitzky, Ran, Philipp Ager, Leah Boustan, Elior Cohen, and Casper W. Hansen.
+2023.
 "The Effect of Immigration Restrictions on Local Labor Markets: Lessons from the 1920s Border Closure."
-American Economic Journal: Applied Economics, forthcoming (2022).
+American Economic Journal: Applied Economics, 15 (1): 164-91.

 Research Working Papers